 The amount you borrow for your mortgage loan is known as the principal.
 With your monthly payment, you are paying off the balance of the principal, as well as the interest that accrues.
 The interest is what your lender charges you for the loan.

-According to the Consumer Financial Protection Bureau, the part of your payment each month that goes toward the principal overall reduces the amount you owe on the loan and builds your equity.
-However, the part of the payment that goes to interest doesn’t reduce your balance or build your equity.
+According to the Consumer Financial Protection Bureau, the part of your payment each month that goes toward the principal reduces the amount you owe on the loan and builds your equity.
+However, the part of the payment that goes toward interest doesn’t reduce your balance or build your equity.
 So, the equity you build in your home will be much less than the sum of your monthly payments.

 When you first take on a mortgage, you’ll be paying more in interest because the principal balance is still high.
 The more you pay down the balance, the less in interest you’ll have to pay.